RobMeades/moths/README.md

 - trap some moths and photograph those moths as you wish,
 - edit the photographs as you please, so that you end up with a set that effectively catalogues the moths (see the description of `moths_import.py` below for the naming patten),
 - run `moths_import.py` on those photographs: this will import the photographs into the database; note that you can do a dry-run first if you wish to check that your naming was good,
-- populate the empty fields in the new `trapping` entry of the database (e.g. description, temperature, etc.),
+- populate the empty fields in the new `trapping` entry of the database (e.g. description, temperature, etc.) using something like [HeidiSQL](https://www.heidisql.com/),
-- identify each of the moths in the database by editing the imported data to link each new `instance` to a `moth ID`; this may involve creating new `moth` entries, updating the `html_` entries for existing `moth` entries (see the description of `moths_export_htnl.py` for how these fields are used), deciding whether the photograph of an `instance` is one you want to display or not, etc.
+- identify each of the moths in the database by editing the imported data to link each new `instance` to a `moth ID`; this may involve creating new `moth` entries, updating the `html_` entries for existing `moth` entries (see the description of `moths_export_html.py` for how these fields are used), deciding whether the photograph of an `instance` is one you want to display or not, etc.
 - if necessary, manually add any instances where you took no photographs, linking each one up to a `moth` in the same way,
-- run `moths_export.py` to export the new data to an `.html` page,
+- run `moths_export_html.py` to export the new data to an `.html` page,
-- open the exported `.html` page in a browser to see what it is like, edit any data in the database as necessary to make the text/pictures as you please, re-run `moths_export.py`, repeating until happy,
+- open the exported `.html` page in a browser to see what it looks like, edit any data in the database as necessary to make the text/pictures as you please, re-run `moths_export_html.py`, repeating until happy,
 - optionally, once you are going to export the `.html` page no more, open it in an HTML editor and make any manual changes (e.g. re-sizing or re-arranging the pictures),
 - copy the new `.html` page, plus the locally modified version of the last `.html` page that was already on the web-site (which will have had its `Forward to` navigation line modified to reflect the added page) to the web-site.

-Note that, once a trapping is exported and published back to the web-site, future runs of `moths_export.html` will not modify that page's content (except to add a `Forward to` navigation entry to the very latest one), no edits in the database to that `trapping` entry or any of the associated `instance` entries will be made; such changes may still be made manually of course.
+Note that, once a trapping is exported and published back to the web-site, future runs of `moths_export_html.html` will not modify that page's content (except to add a `Forward to` navigation entry to the very latest one), no edits in the database to that `trapping` entry or any of the associated `instance` entries will be applied; such changes may still be made manually of course.

 ## `moths_import.py`
 This script searches a directory for sub-directories named in the pattern `YYYY-MM-DD`, which are assumed to be the results of a trapping on the previous night.